 To appease doesn’t have to mean, as is commonly thought, to “make payment or reparation in order to calm a rage.”
 Appeasement, in that sense, is demanded by pagan gods (“somebody is going to pay for this”), but not by Yahweh.
 He does not ask us to pay; He makes the payment (if you must call it that); He pays the price.
 A common element of false religions it to have some manner of appeasement to an offended deity.

-So, Biblically, to appease can include making payment to someone who is angry but the Bible never uses that concept in relation to God.
-See “Sacrifice” for God’s attitude towards payment.
+So, Biblically, to appease can and often does include the concept of making payment to someone who is angry but the Bible never uses that concept in relation to God.
+God’s “wrath” never needs to be appeased.